Sticker shock may be a side effect if you buy 'combination drugs'

 The price of her generic version of Zegerid, which is manufactured by Dr. Reddy's Laboratories, is significantly higher than the sum of the prices of its main ingredients: omeprazole and sodium bicarbonate.
 When bought separately, the two individual drugs would cost about $34 for her three-month supply with a coupon.

 Zegerid is what's known as a combination drug — a medication that combines two or more existing drugs — into a single pill or product.
-While convenient for consumers, experts say the price tag of these products contributes to the high cost of healthcare in America.
+While they are convenient for consumers, experts say the price tag of the products contributes to the high cost of health care in America.

 "We're not talking about transformative new therapies," said Dr. Chana Sacks, an internist and medical researcher at Massachusetts General Hospital in Boston.
 "We're talking about very small tweaks to medicines that we have been using for these very reasons for years."

-In one example from the study, Merck's Fosamax Plus D had a list price of $39.05 per pill while its generic components, Alendronate (used to prevent and treat certain types of bone loss) and vitamin D3, cost $1.25.
-And for Bausch Health Companies Inc., manufacturer of Zegerid, the list price sits at $86.29 per pill versus 47 cents for omeprazole (generic Prilosec) and sodium bicarbonate (baking soda).
+In one example from the study, Merck's Fosamax Plus D had a list price of $39.05 per pill, while its generic components, Alendronate (used to prevent and treat certain types of bone loss) and vitamin D3, cost $1.25.
+And for Bausch Health Companies Inc., the manufacturer of Zegerid, the list price sits at $86.29 per pill, versus 47 cents for omeprazole (generic Prilosec) and sodium bicarbonate (baking soda).

-But this stark difference in pricing goes largely unnoticed as consumers are drawn in by low copays, some as little as $10.
+But the stark difference in pricing goes largely unnoticed as consumers are drawn in by low copayments, some as little as $10.
 Meanwhile, physicians may also be unaware of a drug's cost, Sacks said.

-"I think the fact that from the time that a prescriber writes the prescription till the patient picks it up, nobody knows what the price tag is hugely problematic."
+"I think the fact that, from the time that a prescriber writes the prescription till the patient picks it up, nobody knows what the price tag is [is] hugely problematic."

 Luttig said it wasn't until she was waiting for the insurance coverage from a new job to kick in that she realized how much her prescription was listed for.

 "I asked the pharmacist, I said, 'Are you kidding me?'" she said.
 "And they said, 'No, we're not kidding you.'
-I went, 'Okay, I don't think I'll get this refilled today.'"
+I went, 'OK.
+I don't think I'll get this refilled today.'"

-"It's an abuse of the system," says Devon Herrick, a health economist and former hospital accountant who examined drug makers who reformulate over-the-counter drugs into expensive combination drugs.
+"It's an abuse of the system," said Devon Herrick, a health economist and former hospital accountant who examined drug makers who reformulate over-the-counter drugs into expensive combination drugs.

 "Their business model essentially involves gouging insurers and health plans, which ultimately costs consumers," he wrote in an analysis.